 It also helped paved the way for their first playoff series win, taking down the New York Islanders in six games in Patrick Division semifinals.
 In round two, they took down the Washington Capitals in seven games; including Patrik Sundstrom’s eight-point effort in Game 3 (3 goals, 5 assists) that set a new Stanley Cup playoff record.

 Best Of The Rest: When “essential Devils goal” comes into question, most will think of Jason Arnott’s Cup-winner in Game 6 of the 2000 Finals.
 If the Devils lose Game 6, who knows about Game 7?
 They were already 1-2 against the Dallas Stars on home ice prior to the celebration after Arnott’s winner.
 Claude Lemieux’s winner in Game 5 of the 1995 Eastern Conference Finals against the Philadelphia Flyers is up there as well.
 It would have been crippling to lose three straight and come back home where the Flyers had just won a pair of games.
 Patrik Elias in Game 7 of the 2000 Eastern Conference Finals and completing the comeback of the 3-1 deficit.
 All these goals are symbolic of the Devils franchise but MacLean’s score set the Devils on their way for their last 15 years of success.

 Thanks for reading.
 All feedback is appreciated.

-Tags: Boston Bruins Chicago Blackhawks Claude Lemieux Dallas Stars Darren Pang Don Koharski Edmonton Oilers Featured Jason Arnott Jim Schoenfeld Joe Cirella John Maclean New Jersey Devils New York Islanders New York Rangers Patrik Elias Patrik Sundstrom Philadelphia Flyers Popular Wayne Gretzky
+Tags: Boston Bruins Chicago Blackhawks Claude Lemieux Dallas Stars Darren Pang Don Koharski Edmonton Oilers Jason Arnott Jim Schoenfeld Joe Cirella John Maclean New Jersey Devils New York Islanders New York Rangers Patrik Elias Patrik Sundstrom Philadelphia Flyers Wayne Gretzky